-So what exactly is an NCD and how do you transfer a car NCD in Malaysia?
+So what exactly is the meaning of NCD and how do you transfer a car NCD in Malaysia?
 We’ll discuss it further below.

 What Is a No Claim Discount (NCD)?

-NCD or a no claim discount, is a form of discount that is offered by insurance providers to you (the vehicle owner) if you haven’t made any claims against your motor insurance policy in the past year.
+A car insurance NCD or no-claim discount or no-claim bonus, is a form of discount that is offered by insurance providers to you (the vehicle owner) if you haven’t made any claims against your motor insurance policy in the past year.
 NCD is applied every time you renew your motor insurance, so the longer you go without claiming against your motor insurance, the more you save on your premium.
 This acts as an incentive to encourage safe driving and indirectly helps to reduce the number of road accidents.

-In Malaysia, you can enjoy a maximum discount of up to 55 percent from your NCD if you don’t claim against your insurance for six consecutive years and above.
+In Malaysia, you can enjoy a maximum discount of up to 55 percent on your car insurance with NCD if you don’t claim against your insurance for six consecutive years and above.
 Here’s how your NCD can be preserved and carried forward to the next year:

 - No claims have been made in the 12 months prior to the date of renewal of your motor insurance.